melanie-mendoza/web-sprint-challenge-advanced-react/README.md

 1. Explain how to build stateful class components.

+Stateful logic is when we define our initial state and we use a function to change our state.
+We create class components by using extends the React.Component parent class.
+We also use constructor() and render() inside the component.

 2. Describe the different phases of the component lifecycle.

+React lifecycle are series of events that happen from the birth of a React component to its death.
+Mounting – Birth of the component
+Update – Growth of the component
+Unmount – Death of the component

 3. Demonstrate an understanding of class component lifecycle methods.

+The render() method  - is the most used lifecycle method; render() is the only required method within a class component in React. componentDidMount() - is called as soon as the component is mounted and ready.
+This is a good place to initiate API calls, if we need to load data from a remote endpoint.
+This lifecycle method is invoked as soon as the updating happens.
+The most common use case for the componentDidUpdate() method is updating the DOM in response to prop or state changes. componentWillUnmount() - As the name suggests this lifecycle method is called just before the component is unmounted and destroyed.
+If there are any cleanup actions that you would need to do, this would be the right spot.

 4. Define stateful logic.

+Stateful logic is logic that is built into a component.
+It can be a function that handles a click event or maybe a function that sets toggle state, or even a function that formats data before it gets displayed.
+Usually, this kind of logic deals with state in the component.
+Thus the moniker “stateful logic.”

 5. Describe how to test a React component with React Testing Library.

+React Testing Library allows the developer to test with the whole user experience.
+It uses jest to create a testing environment to run the tests and uses RTL to assert the tests.
+Three kinds of query: Get, Find, Query.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.